Web Crawlers List: 22 Most Common Bots & Spiders (2026)

 Key Takeaways

-• Imperva's 2024 Bad Bot Report states that bots account for nearly 50% of all internet traffic, impacting SEO and security.
+• Imperva's 2024 Bad Bot Report states that bots account for nearly 50% of all internet traffic, with AI training crawlers being the fastest-growing segment.

-• Googlebot is the primary web crawler for Google, responsible for indexing pages across various Google services.
+• Googlebot is identified as the most active web crawler, responsible for indexing pages across Google services and rendering JavaScript content.

 Table of Contents